SaiSurajSuravajhala/Data_Augementation_using_GAN-/README.md

 - Improved understanding of how GANs help in handling data scarcity.
 - Foundational steps for implementing conditional GANs in real tasks.

----

-## 🚀 Run This Notebook

-To run this project:
-1. Clone the repo or upload the notebook to [Google Colab](https://colab.research.google.com).
-2. Run all cells sequentially to see augmentations and diagrams.
-3. Modify generator/discriminator models for experimentation.

----

-## 🏁 Conclusion

-GANs are a powerful tool for augmenting datasets when traditional transformations fall short.
-This notebook offers a hands-on intro to both standard and conditional GANs in an easy-to-understand format.

----

-## 🔗 Acknowledgment

-Inspired by advancements in generative modeling and the need for smarter data augmentation strategies in modern machine learning pipelines.